 - Starting with a native COBOL program, you can create Web services that use either the SOAP or JSON protocol by mapping a service

-interface from which to generate Web service components, or by generating Web service components directly from WSDL or JSON.
+interface from which to generate Web service components.
 You can further run these Web services on

 Enterprise Server and access them via a generated COBOL console client and, depending on the type of Web service, by additional client types.

 Interface Mapping Toolkit (IMTK ) for details.